formstjs/formst-docs/docs/defineValidators.md

 slug: /api/define-validators
 ---

-We can define custom validations using this function.
+You can define custom validations using this function.

 ### Usage